HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: The HateDay Dataset

 \subsection{Descriptive Statistics}

-\paragraph{Prevalence of harmful content} We find that the prevalence of hate speech on Twitter on the day of analysis is very low, representing less than 2\% of all posts for all considered languages and countries and with an average prevalence of 0.7\% (Figure~\ref{fig:descriptive_stats}, left).
-In contrast, we observe that offensive content is much more prevalent than hate speech across all languages and countries, ranging from 2.5 times more prevalent for French to 19 times more prevalent for Portuguese.
-We also observe large differences in the prevalence of hate speech between languages and countries.
+\paragraph{Prevalence of harmful content} We find that the prevalence of hate speech on Twitter on the day of analysis is very low, representing less than 2\% of all posts across languages and countries, with an average prevalence of 0.7\% (Figure~\ref{fig:descriptive_stats}, left).
+In contrast, offensive content is substantially more prevalent than hate speech across all considered languages and countries, ranging from 2.5 times more prevalent for French to 19 times more prevalent for Portuguese.
+We also find notable differences in the prevalence of hate speech between languages and countries.
 For instance, 1.0\% of German tweets are hateful whereas only 0.3\% of Indonesian tweets are hateful.
-We observe similar gaps at the country level, with the share of hateful posts being much higher in India (1.7\%) than in Kenya (0.2\%) or Nigeria (0.3\%).
+We observe similar gaps at the country level, with the share of hateful posts being much higher in India—1.7\%—compared to 0.2\% in Kenya and 0.3\% in Nigeria.

 \paragraph{Main targets of hate speech} We find that the most common targets of hate in \textsc{HateDay} are political as well as racial and gender groups (Figure~\ref{fig:descriptive_stats}, right).
 We also find notable differences across languages and countries.
-For instance, political hate speech is prevalent in English, German, Indonesian, Portuguese, and Spanish, as well as in the U.S.\ national context, whereas it is less present in Turkish and Nigerian tweets, and not present at all in Arabic tweets.
-Also, religious hate speech, mostly in the form of Islamophobia, dominates in India whereas it is less prominent elsewhere and completely absent from the sample in the Kenyan case.
+For instance, political hate speech is prevalent in English, German, Indonesian, Portuguese, and Spanish, as well as in the US national context, representing up to 66\% of all hate in the German context.
+In contrast, it is less present in Turkish and Nigerian tweets, and not present at all in Arabic tweets.
+Also, religious hate speech represents 41\% of all hate in India, mostly in the form of Islamophobia, whereas it is less prominent elsewhere and completely absent from the Kenyan sample.
 Finally, we note that some forms of hate speech are unique to specific contexts, such as casteism in India.